| |

 This cowboy chili recipe is a riff on a basic chili recipe that won my husband first place in a few chili cook-offs.
 When I adapted Don’s recipe, I made a few tweaks, and he is convinced that my version is wayyyy better than his – and Don does not admit defeat easily!
 That means it must be good, if it beats his blue-ribbon chili recipe.

 I call this “cowboy chili” because it’s so basic.
 Don’t let the chili paste ingredient list fool you.
 The laundry-list of spices and three kinds of chili are essential to building depth of flavor in this recipe.
 It’s what sets this chili apart from all other chili recipes.
+If you can’t find these ingredients in your local supermarket, you can pick up this pack of 4 different dried chilis on Amazon.
 You further deepen the flavor of the chili paste by pan-frying it with the meat and onion before adding the rest of the ingredients.

-The bulk of the chili includes beans, meat and tomatoes – the three amigos of anything you can actually call “chili”.
+The bulk of the chili includes beans, meat and tomatoes – the three amigos of anything you might actually call “chili”.
 The liquid is a broth of your choice – I use home-made chicken broth.
+I usually make this recipe in my cast iron dutch oven.

 I like to serve this chili with a big chunk of cornbread and either cheese or sour cream to make it a real meal.
 The spiced beans and meat with deep chili flavor pair well with the cool, brighter flavors of the cornbread and dairy.